Abdelrhman-Sayed70/Scala/README.md

 # Scala
- **Learn scala programming language & OOP using it.
-Supported with source code for scala syntax and OOP Concepts**
+ **Learn scala programming language & OOP using it. <br> Supported with source code for scala syntax and OOP concepts.**